-OFFICIAL VENETIAN DOCUMENTS state that Padjan tribes came to Dalmatia from Bosnia24 and settled in the Knin region in the 1680s,25 by invitation from the Venetians.
+Venetian documents, as we have seen, state that Padjan tribes came to Dalmatia from Bosnia and settled in the Knin region in the 1680s, by invitation from the Venetians.
 Before the 1680s, Bosnia was evidently a region where many Padjans were settled, as indicated by the number of villages there bearing a form of the name Padjan.
 The Padjans I descend from were, again, settled in Slavonia, in Kaniška Iva, not far from Bosnia.

-The Padjan villages in Bosnia are very far from one another, and the vast distances between each of these respective villages, and the amount of time it must have taken to cover them on foot and on horseback, with wagon and pack animal in tow, indicate that Padjans had spent a long time in Bosnia (and Slavonia) before migrating to Croatia.
-'It is said that if one ironed out Bosnia and Hercegovina this region alone would be as large as all of Europe.'26 To make their journeys easier, they most likely followed routes along rivers whenever possible.
+Now, the Padjan villages in Bosnia are very far from one another, and the vast distances between each of those respective villages, and the amount of time it must have taken to cover them on foot and on horseback, with wagon and pack animal in tow, indicate that Padjans had spent a long time in Bosnia before migrating to Croatia.
+'It is said that if one ironed out Bosnia and Hercegovina this region alone would be as large as all of Europe.'20 To make their journeys easier, they most likely followed routes along rivers whenever possible.
 The village of Padine in easternmost Bosnia, near the border with Serbia, for example, is located on the left bank of the Drina River, which is the largest tributary of the Sava.